networknt/light-doc/content/en/tutorial/middleware/cors.md

 ```

-With both specification file openapi.yaml and config.json available, let's scaffold the project.
+With both the specification file openapi.yaml and config.json available, let's scaffold the project.
 Please note that we have another file called openapi.json and it is another optional input for the light-codegen.
 The YAML format is preferred as it is easy for a human to read and easy to be consumed by computers.
 The two formats are interchangeable in the swagger editor, and we have both in the GitHub model-config repo.

 Assume that you have a working directory called networknt under your user home directory.
 Before we generate the project, we are going to back up the existing folder in light-example-4j, and we are going to generate the project to the cors folder.